 Putting it to the test!

 At the end of her fifth-grade year, my daughter once again took the CAT.
 Her math computation score was “above average!”
 In one school year, we had pulled her score up over 40 percentile points!
 I was so very proud of her.
 And I was proud of myself.
 I had worked hard that year to be the math teacher my daughter needed.
 Together, we did it.
 We stood up to the challenge of her dyscalculia and found a way to work through it and around it.

 My daughter is now in high school and taking algebra.
 Math is not her favorite subject, by a long shot.
 She uses a calculator pretty liberally.
 And that’s OK.
 Almost as important to me as her math literacy we built that year was the confidence she and I built together.
 We know we can learn complex things, hard things that seem too just not make sense to us.
 All we need to do is break them down into smaller, more manageable pieces, and take our time.
 And that’s a lesson that will serve her well for life.

 P.S.
-Here are the links to the tools and videos I talked about today.
+Here are the links to the different items I’ve recommended today.